Student Questions: Mosquito Repellent and Einstein's Gestation

 3. A rise in atmospheric carbon dioxide has beneficial consequences.

-The Kyoto Protocol is a political question that has nothing to do with climate science itself, placing strangling restrictions on wealthy nations while allowing the largest producers of greenhouse gases, China and India, to continue to do so unchecked.
+The Kyoto Protocol is a political question that has nothing to do with climate science itself, placing restrictions on wealthy nations while allowing the largest producers of greenhouse gases, China and India, to continue to do so without such restrictions.
 Plenty of people disagree with this strategy, regardless of their feelings about the science.
-The second point, that humans are not causing an increase in global warming, does contradict the best science that we have, which shows that human activity is a factor.
-But there are natural factors as well.
-There are some global warming activists who are deeply concerned about climate change but who dispute the degree to which human activity contributes.
+The second point, that humans are not causing an increase in global warming, does contradict all the science that we have, which shows that humans burning fossil fuels is the overwhelming driver.
 The third point, that a rise in carbon dioxide is beneficial, is quite true in some cases.
 It's great for plants, for one thing.
-But the science shows that it will have other negative consequences that more than make up for the few benefits.
+But the science shows that it will have other negative consequences that far outweigh the few benefits.

 Hi, my name is Erika.
 My question is: Kids at school worry every time someone sitting near them gets sick.
 Could they get sick, and what are the chances?